A matrix inverse is the matrix that reverses another matrix. For a square matrix AA, the inverse is written A1A^{-1} and satisfies

 where II is the identity matrix.
 In plain language, multiplying by A1A^{-1} cancels the effect of multiplying by AA.

-2x2 Matrix Inverse Formula
+The 2x2 Inverse Formula and Its Symbols

 For a 2×22 \times 2 matrix